-We tested the differences of the same variable between different samplings with the one-way ANOVA test followed by the Newman-Kneuls post-hoc test (ANOVA-NK test) (Statistica software).
-To test the relationships between the various parameters, a Spearman-rank correlation analysis was performed.
-The Principal Component Analysis (PCA) was applied to the normalised data of the POC, protein and carbohydrate concentrations and the protein/carbohydrate ratio (PRIMER software).
-The data were divided into the UML and the deeper layer, as previously described.
-The ROME data were treated together with the other literature data previously cited (Table 2) to highlight similarities between them.
-The analysis of similarities (ANOSIM) was applied to highlight significant differences between the groups identified by the cluster analysis performed on the normalised data (resemblance measure: Euclidean distances, cluster mode: group average), while the similarity percentage analysis (SIMPER) was utilised to highlight the parameters responsible for such differences.
+183 We tested the differences of the same variable between different samplings with the one-way ANOVA test 184 followed by the Newman-Kneuls post-hoc test (ANOVA-NK test) (Statistica software).
+To test the 185 relationships between the various parameters, a Spearman-rank correlation analysis was performed.

+186 The Principal Component Analysis (PCA) was applied to the normalised data of the POC, protein and 187 carbohydrate concentrations and the protein/carbohydrate ratio (PRIMER software).
+The data were divided 188 into the UML and the deeper layer, as previously described.
+The ROME data were treated together with the 189 other literature data previously cited (Table 2) to highlight similarities between them.
+The cluster analysis 190 was performed on the normalised data set (resemblance measure: Euclidean distances, cluster mode: group average), to visually highlight the station grouping.
+The analysis of similarities (ANOSIM) was applied 191 192 to highlight significant differences between the groups, while the similarity percentage analysis (SIMPER) 193 was utilised to highlight the parameters responsible for such differences.

-3. Results
+195 3.
+Results

-3.1 Physical properties and sea-ice conditions
+196 3.1 Physical properties and sea-ice conditions

-The Θ/S diagram obtained from all the sampled stations (Fig. 1B) indicated the presence of several typical Ross Sea shelf water masses.
-In all the areas studied the surface layer was occupied by the Antarctic Surface Water (AASW), a relatively light surface water characterized by potential temperatures ranging between -1.8°C and +1°C and by salinity values lower than 34.50 (Orsi and Wiederwohl, 2009).
-According to previous studies (Orsi et al., 2009), a westward increase in salinity was evident in this layer.
-In ROME 2 (blue circles in Fig. 1B), the AASW core was slightly saltier, colder and denser than expected, with salinity close to 34.60 and potential density lower than 27.9 kg/m3.
-These values were similar to the Modified Circumpolar Deep Water (MCDW) features, but the high oxygen concentration values (Rivaro et al., this issue) confirmed that we were in the presence of a local AASW.
-Moreover, both in ROME 1 and ROME 2, isolated high temperature values (> 1°C) were episodically observed in the first 35 m depth, probably due to summer insulation.
+197 The Θ /S diagram obtained from all the sampled stations (Fig. 1B) indicated the presence of several typical 198 Ross Sea shelf water masses.
+In all the studied areas the surface layer was occupied by the Antarctic 199 Surface Water (AASW), a relatively light surface water characterized by potential temperatures ranging 200 between -1.8°C and +1°C and by salinity values lower than 34.50 (Orsi and Wiederwohl, 2009).
+In ROME 2 201 (blue circles in Fig. 1B), the AASW core was slightly saltier, colder and denser than expected, with salinity 202 close to 34.60 and potential density lower than 27.9 kg/m3.
+These values were similar to the Modified 203 Circumpolar Deep Water (MCDW) features, but the high oxygen concentration values (Rivaro et al., 2015) 204 confirmed that we were in the presence of a local AASW.